100 Notable alumni of

 -

-Kayhan Kalhor is an Iranian-Kurdish kamancheh and setar player and vocal composer.
+Kayhan Kalhor is a Kurdish kamancheh and setar player, and a vocal composer from Iran.
 He has received three Grammy Award for Best Traditional World Music Album nominations.
 Kalhor also has earned two nominations and won one Grammy Award for Best Global Music Album as a member of the Silk Road Ensemble.

 -